 - Learning more about data usage

-Check Amundsen, as an Apache Atlas alternative
+Further reading for Amundsen, as an Apache Atlas alternative

-DataHub is an open source metadata search and discovery tool that was built at LinkedIn.
+DataHub is an open-source metadata search and discovery tool that was built at LinkedIn.

-DataHub, which was open sourced in 2020, is actually LinkedIn's second attempt at solving data discovery and cataloging as a problem.
+DataHub, which was open-sourced in 2020, is actually LinkedIn's second attempt at solving data discovery and cataloging as a problem.
 Their first attempt was WhereHows in 2016.